Flotomate/product_docs/source/package-deployment/sp-deployment-request.rst

 **Archiving**

-The product allows you to delete published and drafted Deployment Requests.
+The tool allows you to delete published and drafted Deployment Requests.
 You can delete multiple requests.

 -  Go to the :doc:`Deployment Request <adding-a-package-deployment-request>` page from the